JanM321/esphome-lg-controller/README.md

 3) **Voltage regulator**.
 This is needed because the AC supplies 12V but the microcontroller requires 3.3V.
 I replaced the voltage regulator part with a [Traco Power TSRN 1-2433](https://www.tracopower.com/int/model/tsrn-1-2433) step-down switching regulator because it doesn't require any external components such as capacitors or inductors.
 (In hindsight, the [Traco Power TSR 1-2433](https://www.tracopower.com/int/model/tsr-1-2433) might have been better because it's cheaper and has better availability.)
 4) **Connector**.
 To connect the PCB to the AC.
 I used a screw terminal for this.

 My PCB also has some capacitors, resistors and diodes that are based on the TLIN1027DRQ1 data sheet.
 I'm not sure if these are really necessary but I included them to be safe and it works well.
-I used SMT components if available because I had the PCBs assembled by [PCBWay](https://www.pcbway.com/). _Update november 2023: the hardware-tiny/ PCB can be ordered from JLCPCB._
+I used SMT components if available because I had the PCBs assembled by [PCBWay](https://www.pcbway.com/). **Update november 2023: the hardware-tiny/ PCB can be ordered from JLCPCB.**

 Note: an alternative for the LIN transceiver is the opto-isolator design used here:
 * https://github.com/AussieMakerGeek/LG_Aircon_MQTT_interface
 * https://www.instructables.com/Hacking-an-LG-Ducted-Split-for-Home-Automation/

 # Firmware
-There are multiple ways to build the firmware, flash it on the device, and add the controller in Home Assistant.
-I used the following steps:
+I used the following steps to build the ESPHome firmware, flash it on the device, and add the controller in Home Assistant:
 1. Clone this repository and navigate to the `esphome` directory.
 2. Install ESPHome command line tools on Linux: https://esphome.io/guides/installing_esphome.html
 3. Ensure the Python virtual environment is activated (`source venv/bin/activate`).
 4. Copy `template.yaml` to (for example) `lg-livingroom.yaml` and edit the lines marked with `XXX`.
-5. Connect the ESP32 module to your computer with a micro USB cable.
+5. Connect the ESP32 DevKitC board to your computer with a micro USB cable.
 This is only needed the first time, after that it can use OTA updates over wifi.
 6. Run `esphome run lg-livingroom.yaml` to build the firmware and upload it to the device.
 7. The device can now be added in Home Assistant (Settings => Devices & Services).
 HA will ask you for the encryption key from the YAML file.
+8. Disconnect the micro USB cable.
+9. Install the ESP32 DevKitC board on the PCB and connect the PCB to the AC.

 If you just want to connect to the device to view the debug logs, use `esphome logs lg-livingroom.yaml`.

 # Tips